wangyayaya/PhyloForge/README.md

 seq = codon
 ```

-After completing the configuration, run the command: phyloforge -o run.config to build a phylogenetic tree based on organellar coding genes.
+After completing the configuration, run the command: `phyloforge -o run.config` to construct the phylogenetic tree based on organelle coding genes.

 #### 3. Explanation of Result Files

 ```
-Copy Codeout/
+out/
-├── 01_cds_format # Formatted CDS files
+├── 01_cds_format #formatted CDS files
-├── 02_pep # Corresponding peptide files for CDS
+├── 02_pep #corresponding peptide files for CDS
-├── 03_OG_all # All OGs obtained based on gene names ├── 04_OG # OGs filtered based on species coverage
+├── 03_OG_all #all OG obtained based on gene names
+├── 04_OG #OG filtered based on species coverage
-# The following are the same as the results in 1.5
+#Same as the results in section 1.5
 ├── 05_seq
 ├── 06_aln
 │   ├── 01_aln